Assam CM orders talks with agitating dairy farmers

 Over 1000 litres of milk were dumped by the dairy farmers in a river on Friday in protest against the alleged irregularities.
 However, the incident drew flak from several quarters following which protesters started distributing milk free from Sunday.

-“We are optimistic about a solution as we have learnt that the chief minister has directed a meeting with our dairy farmers who are aggrieved that they have been paid less than their cost of production,” Bishnu Upadhyay, honorary vice-chairman of Sitajakhala Dugdha Utpadak Samabai Samiti Ltd, told The Shillong Times on Monday.
+“We are optimistic about a solution as we have learnt that the CM has directed a meeting with our dairy farmers who are aggrieved that they have been paid less than their cost of production,” Bishnu Upadhyay, vice-chairman of Sitajakhala Dugdha Utpadak Samabai Samiti Ltd, told The Shillong Times on Monday.

 The dairy farmers’ cooperative society supplies between 1000 and 1500 litres to the NDDB-managed Purabi Dairy in Guwahati every day.